 The following packet format is defined for the LE Uncoded PHYs (LE 1M and LE 2M) and is used for both advertising channel packets and data channel packets.

 This packet format is shown in Figure 2.1.
 Each packet consists of four mandatory fields and one optional field.
-The mandatory fields are the Preamble, Access Address, PDU, and CRC.
-The optional field is the Supplemental.
+The mandatory fields are Preamble, Access Address, PDU, and CRC.
+The optional field is Supplemental.